 How often will I get my period?

 There are many ways of tracking your period.
-You can mark it on your calendar, or use a period tracker app.
-Click here for our blog post all about the best tracking apps!
+You can mark it on your calendar, download Kt's printable period tracker or use a period tracker app.
+Click here for our blog post all about the best tracking apps.